kevinlawler/java-twitterbot/README.md

 Java Twitterbot
 ====================

 A cron-like Twitterbot with a web interface for monitoring.
-Built using a java-webapp-archetype (http://github.com/smanek/java-webapp-archetype).
+Built using java-webapp-archetype (http://github.com/smanek/java-webapp-archetype).

 This bot runs as a webservice.
-At the times specified in the cron string, it queries a URL for text and then tweets that text.
+At the times specified in the cron string it queries a URL for text and then tweets that text.

 To use
 -------